 At its core, Hell or High Seas is a film about brotherhood.
 The remarkable bond of friendship, and a veteran using his own painful journey to make a smoother path for those who come after him.

-This mission driven, personal journey film follows Navy veteran Taylor Grieger and writer Stephen O’Shea as they embark on the adventure of a lifetime — sailing around Cape Horn, the world’s most treacherous ocean waters — to raise awareness for veterans' suicide.
+This mission-driven, personal journey film follows Navy veteran Taylor Grieger and writer Stephen O’Shea as they embark on the adventure of a lifetime — sailing around Cape Horn, the world’s most treacherous ocean waters — to raise awareness of and spark solutions for veterans' suicide.
 Their soulful journey reveals the beauty of our natural world, and the restorative power of nature.

 Over twenty U.S. veterans commit suicide every day.
 It’s a dark, ironic fact that the transition for military personnel into civilian life can be deadlier than combat itself.
 Months after returning to civilian life, Taylor Grieger found himself alone, adrift and experiencing the symptoms of PTSD.